 Originally conceived by a MOYC program in Michigan, the committee in Windham County adopted this similar idea of wearing a ribbon in the community to have a more visible symbol of support throughout the month.
 As quoted from the Michigan Association for the Education of Young Children’s website, "Displaying a purple ribbon shows you care about young children and are aware of their needs."
 In Brattleboro, this ribbon will be given out at different events throughout the month, including the Early Childhood Fair on April 26 and at participating banks and libraries throughout county.

 These ribbons are meant for teachers, moms and dads, grandparents, aunts and uncles, doctors, caregivers, librarians, social workers, construction workers, and supporters of early childhood education and all of the developmental steps that go with it.
 Please, take one and feel free to display the ribbon anywhere visible to continue to draw attention to the need for quality early childhood care for all children.
-With this increased visibility, the needs of young children can be brought to the forefront, a place they surely deserve.

 In an effort to support families and children, MOYC, sponsored by the Building Bright Futures Council of Southeastern Vermont, Windham Child Care Association, and the Brattleboro Area Early Childhood Educators’ Network, will also continue to provide a wide range of free activities for young children and their families throughout the month.
 This year brings: half off passes to Cheshire Children’s Museum, shadow puppet shows by Vermont PuppeTree, musical performances, open art explorations, dance parties, hay-rides, tea times, and much more.
 Many of these activities are sponsored by local organizations including: Brooks Memorial Library, Brattleboro Food Co-op, Bonnyvale Environmental Education Center, Neighborhood Schoolhouse, New England Center for Circus Arts, Hilltop Montessori School, KidsPLAYce, Brattleboro Recreation and Parks and more.